jeffreylubowski/online-clone-netflix/guide.md

       margin: 0;
     }

+    * {
+      box-sizing: border-box;
+    }

 Notice how we can target multiple elements in CSS by separating them with a comma.
 The `font-family` sets the font for the texts on the page.
+The `box-sizing: border-box` is something I recommend you use always, as it will include the border and padding in the calculation of the width and height of the elements you style.

 ## Adding pitch section